sayouzone/sayou-fabric/docs/get-started/quickstart.md

 # Quickstart

-This page provides a high-level, conceptual example of how `sayou-fabric` components are composed.
+This page provides a high-level, conceptual example of how `Sayou Data Platform` components are composed.

 For a complete, runnable End-to-End example, please see the `/examples` folder in the main repository.